Composable State Management

 Store updates follow the same efficient propagation mechanism as the core reactive system.

-1. Property Change - A store property is updated via setter
+1. Property Change - A store property is updated via signal function call

 2. Dependency Marking - Only computations dependent on that specific property are marked dirty